akinteldev/research/README.md

 ## Methodology
 The research process follows a three-stage pipeline to maintain data traceability:

+#### 1. Data Acquisition
-1.  **Data Acquisition:** Collection of primary telemetry, academic pre-prints, security disclosures, and open-source intelligence (OSINT).
+Collection of primary telemetry, academic pre-prints, security disclosures, and open-source intelligence (OSINT).

+#### 2. Synthesis
-2.  **Synthesis:** Raw data is processed using `gpt-researcher` for recursive filtering, cross-referencing, and pattern identification.
+Raw data is processed using various tools for recursive filtering, cross-referencing, and pattern identification.
 The resulting technical reports are archived here in their original generated state to prevent editorial bias at the source level.

+#### 3. Curation
-3.  **Curation:** The published books represent the final layer of human synthesis—applying strategic context and narrative structure to the synthesized data.
+The published books represent the final layer of human synthesis—applying strategic context and narrative structure to the synthesized data.

 ---